postersw/AndersonIsland/ReadMe.txt

 07/15/20.
 Ver 1.28.071420.
 Released to IOS.
 07/29.20.
 Ver 1.29.072920.
 Branch Ver129 created.
 01/02/21.
 Ver 1.29.010221.
 Display current ferry location in FERRY section on main screen.
 							IOS version built on virtual Mac using XCODE 12.2 directly.
 Uploaded to Testflight.
+1/3/21: Released in appstore.
 							Android version #2250 still built using build.Adobe.com, even though it is not supported.
 Uploaded to play.google.com beta.
+1/4/21 released to prod.
 ----------------------------------------------------------------------------------------------------------------------------------------

 GIT CREATE NEW BRANCH